jbaayen/rto-rtc-comparison-site/index.md

 <img src="images/wall_time.svg">
 </div>

-For realistic problems, RTO is more than **10 times faster**  than RTC-Tools 2 (note the logarithmic plot axes).
-This large difference is mostly due to the use of the KISTERS Gorilla non-convex optimization solver.

 ### Conclusions

 For realistic problems, RTO is more than **10 times faster**  than RTC-Tools 2.
 The high computational performance is largely due to the use of the parallelized KISTERS Gorilla NLP solver.